WasatchCloudBase/CloudbaseUtah/README.md

 # Background
 XCSkies is the best forecasting tool for Utah paragliders, particularly for going XC.
-However, XCSkies has several limitations that this app addresses:
+This app complements XCSkies by addressing several of the limitations of XCSkies.
+XCSkies:
   - Does not provide the "big picture" weather forecast
   - Does not provide actual wind readings
   - Does not provide live web cam views of the sky